 Sales figures: which items need a push?

 You can even work with brands to identify their current marketing push that you can leverage for in-store demos.
 Or tie product demos to your loyalty programs for an integrated approach.

 The beauty of it all is that it is not as complicated to organize in-store demos as you think.
 There is no need to add dedicated personnel as most supermarkets do not have so-called full time demo coordinators anyway.

 The streamlining and coordinating of different people and processes can be left to a technology solution that is intuitive, easy to set up and operate, such as Demo Wizard.

-As a final note, let’s look at the gains from these grocery store marketing strategies.
+As a final note, let’s look at the gains from these grocery retail marketing strategies.

 First of all, the cost of running in-store demos is covered by vendor brands.
 Second, there are mutual benefits, namely the lift in sales of a brand and product.

 In fact, in-store demos can result in “a 150% lift in same-day sales for a demonstrated CPG item – followed by a 90% lift for that item over the course of the next 90 days.”